 Paradise Valley

 "Nice to see another older marker in excellent condition!
 Not surprising in such a sleepy town like Paradise Valley.
 It certainly feels like a paradise, not just because of the mountain views, but its tight-knit tranquility and down-home feel.
-I'm hoping to make it to McDermitt today ... if I don't get distracted by little places like these." -- Journal Entry, September 2009
+I'm hoping to make it to McDermitt today ... if I don't get distracted by little places like these." -- September 2009

 Original Date Visited: 8/28/09